AhmedElbehary-Dev/ForcedDeleteFiles/README.md

-# 🗑️ FileForceDeleter
+# 🗑️ ForcedFileDeleter

-**FileForceDeleter** is a lightweight Windows desktop application that allows you to force delete or schedule deletion of locked/in-use files — even from system-protected folders like `Program Files`.
+**ForcedFileDeleter** is a lightweight Windows desktop application that allows you to force delete or schedule deletion of locked/in-use files — even from system-protected folders like `Program Files`.

 ---